alf45tar/PedalinoMini/README.md

 When one of the previous goals will be reached sponsors will continue to receive in advance new versions and new goals will set.

-Sponsors version additions/fixes since August 2nd, 2022:
+Sponsors version additions/fixes since September 23rd, 2022:
+- Bootstrap 5.2.2
+- SortableJS 1.15.0
-- None
+- JSON Editor 9.9.2
+- Better buttons placement in WebUI
+- Fixed RGB order in cross led refresh

 [PedalinoMini™ Case 1](https://github.com/alf45tar/PedalinoMini-Case-1) is available to sponsors only.